brent-blood/gdemu-sd-tool/README.md

 GDEMU - There wouldn't be any point in creating this app without GDEMU existing in the first place.
 I encourage anyone with a Dreamcast to perform this hardware modification.
 It's not difficult and will really breath life back into your old hardware.

-I didn't write GDmenu, but I consider it essential for effectively using GDEMU.
+Gdmenu - I didn't write GDmenu, but I consider it essential for effectively using GDEMU.
 See the readme.txt in the gdmenu directory for attribution.
 I can't determine if this has a proper site to reliably pull it from, but it doesnt have any license terms attached so I decided to just include a static copy with the tool.